ortizimo/Windows-10-Security-Paranoid_Mode-2021/README.md

 	5. Bloatware removed can not be reinstalled unless you re-install the OS from scratch!
 This may change later on.

-	6. These steps have only been tested with Windows 10 10240 and 19041.
+	6. These steps have only been tested with Windows 10 10240, 18362 and 19041.
 I cannot confirm they will work with any other Windows 10 versions.
+	This guide goes over Windows 10 (18362 and 19041) which are easier to modify.

 --------------------------------------------------------------------------------------------------------------------------------------------------
-Note: 	Windows 10240 has way less Bloatware than higher versions, but are more difficult to remove.
-Cortana cannot be removed in 10240 version.
+Note: 	Windows 10240 has way less Bloatware than later versions, but are more difficult to remove.
+Cortana cannot be removed in version 10240.
-		This guide goes over Windows 10 (19041) which is easier to modify.
 --------------------------------------------------------------------------------------------------------------------------------------------------

 ==================================================================================================================================================